nipune/House-Price-Predictor/README.md

 * Team uses sentiment analysis technique to decide on our parameter model for real estate dataset, we used the Word Cloud to support our analysis and generate the output.
 * The word cloud used news articles that were pulled using the NewsApi searching for the key words 'House Prices Australia'.
 ![image](https://github.com/nipune/Project-2/blob/main/Images/word%20cloud%20.PNG)
-*
 * Use this model to predict home price value
 * store that model into pickle file and colums into json file
-*
-*
-* **more stuff
-* stuff**

 ## Output
 ![Image](https://github.com/nipune/Project-2/blob/main/Images/House%20Predictor.GIF)
 * To develop the user interface the following were used: Use HTML, Javascript and FLask.
 This interface gives the end user an easy way to determine what the median house price is for a chosen suburb based on the selection criteria.
 ## Sources
 This Webinterface application development is inspired by Machine Learning & Data Science youtube video Tutorial by codebasics

-### Technical Requirements

-* Create a Jupyter Notebook, Google Colab Notebook, or Amazon SageMaker Notebook to prepare a training and testing dataset.
-Optionally, apply a dimensionality reduction technique to reduce the input features, or perform feature engineering to generate new features to train the model.

-All three notebook types were used: Jupyter Notebook (on a local machine), [Google Colab](https://colab.research.google.com/drive/1FOjqVT7H5lRAP_aNokAh4r-T0mFHop19) & Amazon SageMaker.
-Please note that SageMaker notebook instances have been stopped and deleted, artefacts are available in the [presentation](https://github.com/nipune/Project-2/blob/main/Project%202_%20House%20Price%20Predictor%20v2.0.pptx)

-* Fit the model(s) to the training data.
-* Evaluate the trained model(s) using testing data.
-Include any calculations, metrics, or visualizations needed to evaluate the performance.
-* Show the predictions using a sample of new data.
-Compare the predictions if more than one model is used.
-* Save PNG images of your visualizations to distribute to the class and instructional team and for inclusion in your presentation and your repo's README.md file.
-* Use one new machine learning library, machine learning model, or evaluation metric that hasn't been covered in class.
-* Create a README.md in your repo with a write-up summarizing your project.
-Be sure to include any usage instructions to set up and use the model.